 Distribution and status

-Found on southern Eyre Peninsula, Flinders Ranges, Mount Lofty Ranges, Kangaroo Island and the South-east in South Australia growing in damp places.
-Also found in all States except Northern Territory.
+Found on southern Flinders Ranges, Mount Lofty Ranges, Kangaroo Island and the South-east in South Australia, growing in damp places.
+Also found in all States except the Northern Territory, however, the varieties are not recognised by the other states.
 Native.
 Uncommon in South Australia.
 Uncommon in Western Australia.
 Common in the other States.

-Herbarium regions: Flinders Ranges, Northern Lofty, Southern Lofty, Kangaroo Island, South Eastern
+Herbarium regions: Flinders Ranges, Northern Lofty, Southern Lofty, Kangaroo Island, South Eastern, Green Adelaide

 NRM regions: Adelaide and Mount Lofty Ranges, Kangaroo Island, South Australian Arid Lands, South East